Surfside condominium collapse: Rescue and relief operations

 The National Basketball Association's Miami Heat staff handed out water and snacks to state emergency workers.
 World Central Kitchen and Direct Relief, both of which are beneficiaries of the Heat's charitable arm, were also helping.
 American Red Cross volunteers assisted people displaced by the collapse.

 On June 25, Mayor Levine Cava announced that rescue teams from Israel and Mexico had joined the search and rescue effort, rotating in two daily 12-hour shifts of sifting through the rubble.

 On June 26, in a news conference, Mayor Levine Cava explained that a fire deep within the rubble, and subsequent smoke, were impeding the ability of fire and rescue personnel to search for survivors.
 She indicated that the fire "spread laterally throughout the pile", making it difficult to isolate the source.
 Officials said rescuers were in the tower's heavily damaged underground parking garage, under constantly changing conditions.
 Levine Cava advised that "No further victims have been found, as you've heard.
 The numbers are the same as they were yesterday; 127 have been accounted for...
-One hundred and fifty-nine unaccounted for.
+One hundred and 59 unaccounted for.
 Four confirmed dead."
 Later that afternoon, the official toll was revised without elaboration to five dead and 156 missing.

 Surfside Mayor Burkett advised residents of the Champlain Towers North building, located about 500 ft north of the fallen structure, to evacuate with Federal Emergency Management Agency (FEMA) assistance "pending a thorough structural investigation", noting that the North and South buildings had been constructed by the same developer at about the same time, and likely using similar plans and materials.
 He did not immediately order the evacuation of the building or declare it unsafe.
 By late afternoon, voluntary evacuations were occurring at both Champlain Tower North and Champlain Tower East.

 Florida officials announced that THOR, a 1000 sqfoot mobile command center, was being deployed from Escambia County to help coordinate teams and operations.
-THOR, which includes cellular, satellite, and VOIP wireless systems and UHF and VHF radio systems, with built-in generators, were deployed for at least 10 days.
+THOR, which includes cellular, satellite, and VOIP wireless systems and UHF and VHF radio systems, with built-in generators, was deployed for at least 10 days.

 On June 27, FEMA administrator Deanne Criswell announced that the US Army Corps of Engineers, which has significant experience with complex construction, demolition, stabilization, and forensic engineering projects, is providing onsite assistance.
 A search-and-rescue team from the Israeli Defense Forces' Home Front Command arrived in the morning, along with a six-person psycho-trauma unit from the Israel-based United Hatzalah including the K9 AACR therapy unit (with a first response therapy dog and her therapist handler), and members of ZAKA, a volunteer team that specializes in rescues and gathering body parts for Jewish burial.
 In the evening, Mayor Levine Cava advised that nine people had been confirmed dead and 152 were missing.
 Four more names were released later that night, leaving only one of those confirmed dead not publicly identified.
 Two of the victims named were Venezuelan nationals.